Dear Martin: Controversy

 Dear Martin has been banned or challenged in several school districts in Georgia, as well as in the Monett school district in Missouri.

 Sequel

 Stone wrote a sequel, Dear Justyce, which was published in October 2020.
 The book is about an incarcerated teen, Quan, who is on trial for murder charges.
 Quan first appears in Dear Martin as the cousin of Justyce's best friend, and the story is told through letters written to Justyce.
 Stone was not planning on writing a sequel, but was encouraged by her publisher and decided to write a book about a "black boy that everybody is afraid of."
+Following the long-awaited sequel, a third book was published in March 2025.
+Dear Manny, the last installment of the Dear Martin series, is about Jared, one of Manny's friends.
+Jared explores new possibilities as he realizes his love for his debate opponent of color, while writing to his late friend, Manny.